AlessioGFerraioli/esercizi/README.md

 # esercizi
-Esercizi in Python novembre 2024
+Esercizi in Python Novembre 2024